j3nsykes/Physical-Teachable-Machine-v2.0/README.md

 In order to make it work with your trained data follow these steps.
 * Follow the setup, labelling and training steps via [Tiny Motion Trainer](https://experiments.withgoogle.com/tiny-motion-trainer/view/settings)
-* Once training si complete, select Download Model and check the Arduino example box.
+* Once training is complete, select Download Model and check the Arduino example box.
 * In order to work with the Tiny Motion Trainer P5 example you need to make two changes to the Arduino template.
-This is so the data can be parsed correctly and set to P5JS.
+This is so your trained data can be parsed correctly and sent via web serial to P5JS.

 1. Replace the model.h file with your own
 ![Alt Text | height = 100px](https://github.com/j3nsykes/Physical-Teachable-Machine-v2.0/blob/main/modelCopyPaste.gif)